tytydraco/yessleep/out/My_parents_have_been_hiding_a_secret_for_25_years.md

 My mother let out a heart-wrenching cry.
 "I know.
 I thought it was love but maybe it was selfishness.
 Selfishness only a parent can have "

 The rest of the conversation was drowned in cries.
 I stood there, not sure I understood anything so I did the only thing I could.
-I called my brother what happened 25 years ago.
+I called my brother and asked him what happened 25 years ago.

 "You don't remember?"
 He said hesitantly.